tbergman/app/README.md

 ![image](https://user-images.githubusercontent.com/206061/30038446-f1a534e0-91c4-11e7-9ee7-74ba6bf4c976.png)

 Chat messages are delivered through polling the /messages endpoint.
+They are delivered in timestamp order (as seen by the API-GATEWAY)
 <BR>Response format is {"timestamp1":message1, "timestamp2":message2,...}
+<BR><BR>
+Chat messages are recieved by POSTING to the /response endpoint
+<BR>Request format is {message}

 #### Chat message types